Eli Waldron: Drawings

 Eli Waldron's drawings, dating from the 1950s to 1980, were less known than his literary work, with only one published during his lifetime.
 Nonetheless, they represent an important part of his oeuvre.
 In these drawings, words and images coalesce to create a literary form of art.
 Many are captioned and deal with the themes of love, sex, nature, the individual, politics, power, religion, spirituality, and the cosmos with concision, wit, and humor.
 Motifs include trees, birds, eyes, faces, and signs.
 A recurrent feature in the drawings is the profile of a long-nosed man, who could be said to represent the artist, observing.

 The body of the works include single drawings, groups of related drawings, collections, such as "Varieties of Religious Experience," (undated), and illustrated books, such as "Presto," 1973, that combine drawings with prose or poetry.
 Some works, such as the collection "Ipglok," ca. 1973, are "word art", in which words themselves, in unusual spellings and arrangements, are the subject of the work.
-Most are in a linear style, favored by Saul Steinberg and Picasso, and are executed in Rapidograph or Flair felt tip pens in drawing pads, 12 x 18 in., 8 1/2 x 11 in. or smaller sheets of paper.
+Most are in a linear style, favored by Saul Steinberg and Picasso.
+His works are executed in Rapidograph or Flair felt tip pens on the same 12 x 18 in. or 8 1/2 x 11 in. paper he also used for his writing, on smaller sheets of paper, and in drawing pads; and he made drawings in some of his correspondence and poetry.
 He also made paintings on 12 x 16 in. canvas panels.
-Some of Waldron's correspondence includes his drawings.